Presentations for writers

 Publishing 101: An Introduction to the Publishing Business

 A presentation for writers just beginning to dip their toes into the publishing process, answering common questions including: Why do I need an agent?
 How do I find one?
 What goes in a query letter?
 What do editors look for in submissions?
 What are the metrics of success for a published book?
-Previously presented at the Westbank Library.
+Previously presented at the Westbank Library and the Victoria Public Library.

 Craft-focused presentations for children’s book writers